MSLNZ/msl-equipment/docs/schema/register.md

 ```

 We see that the calibration report contains one [Equation][].
-We can use the equation to apply a correction to measured values and calculate the uncertainty.
+We can use the equation to apply a correction to measured values and to calculate the uncertainty.

 ```pycon
 >>> value = report.equation.value